brugr9/brugr9.github.io/index.md

 ![Teaser DreamSimLab](TeaserDreamSimLab.jpg "Teaser DreamSimLab")<figcaption>Fig.2: Screenshot UE Virtual Reality Project "DreamSimLab"</figcaption>

-January - July 2019, Technology Platform for Research approved project [*3D Content for Dream-Like VR*](https://www.tpf.philhum.unibe.ch/portfolio/dreamLikeVR) at Faculty of Human Sciences on behalf of the Institute of Psychology, Department of Cognitive Psychology, Perception and Research Methods at University of Bern.
+January-July 2019, Technology Platform for Research approved project [*3D Content for Dream-Like VR*](https://www.tpf.philhum.unibe.ch/portfolio/dreamLikeVR) at Faculty of Human Sciences on behalf of the Institute of Psychology, Department of Cognitive Psychology, Perception and Research Methods at University of Bern.
 Only the documentation is publicly available.

 ## Unity® Projects and Plugins